 Not sure what type of container to grow your vegetables in?
-Don't fret -- typically, you'll care more about this than your plants will.
+Don't fret—typically, you'll care more about this than your plants will.

-Or save money by blending your own container mix.
+Or save money by blending your own vegetable container garden mix.
 Use equal parts of peat moss, potting soil, and vermiculite, perlite, or clean sand.
 Fill the containers to within an inch or two of the rim.

 To determine how much potting mix you'll need, figure:

 - 3 pints of soil per 6-inch pot

 - 3 1/2 gallons of mix per 12-inch pot

 - 6 1/2 gallons of mix per 20-inch pot

 Plant your vegetable container gardens the same time you would plant in the garden.
 Depending on what types of vegetable you want to grow, you can start seeds in your containers, grow transplants from seeds started indoors, or purchase transplants from a garden center.